jan-schreib/minimal-rs/README.md

 # minimal-rs
-A rust project template with widely used dependencies already configured.
+A rust project binary template with widely used dependencies already configured.

+## Error handling

+Error handling is done via `anyhow` and `thiserror`